NickGrunert/master-thesis/modules/02_algorithm.typ

       ],
       label: <fig:plateau>,
     )

-    @fig:plateau presents exemplary extracts from the graphs representing the algorithm's results.
-    In the first row, an example is illustrated which shows a flawless surface, which is identified as such by the algorithm.
-    The three calculated scores are 98%, 97%, and 96%, respectively, for x, y, and magnitude direction.
-    In all three directions, there is a single plateau that extends across the majority of the surface.
-    It is important to acknowledge that the graphs are not normalised, which results in an apparent unevenness that does not accurately reflect the underlying data.
-    The values ranging from 80 to 100 are regarded as sufficiently proximate to be classified as a single, cohesive plateau.

     The second example row illustrates a surface that persists of two merged surfaces, which the algorithm detects in the x and magnitude directions.
     The surface score resulting from the individual scores of 0%, 93%, and 0% is 31%, which is indicative of poor quality.